 Betsy Ross – who lived and died on a Philadelphia street not far from where America was founded at Independence Hall – will always be remembered for sewing the first American flag.

 That house is festooned outside with dozens of those flags and is marked by a historical sign saying, “Betsy Ross (1752-1836).
 Credited with making the first stars and stripes flag, Ross was a successful upholsterer.”

-Founder of the Providence Forum, Dr. Peter Lillback has written frequently of early American history.
+Dr. Peter Lillback, the founder of Providence Forum, has written frequently about early American history.
 He said of Ross, “She was a seamstress and an upholsterer.
 When you’re standing in front of the Betsy Ross house, you’re seeing a single mom doing something to take care of her family.”

 By age 30, Betsy Ross had become a widow not once, but twice.

 The Founding Fathers had worked on a design and colors for the first flag to represent their 13 colonies coming together to form a soon-to-be free nation.
 Each color meant something special to these Founders.

 “Red stands for hardiness and valor.
 We’re going to be people who are strong and brave,” Lillback explained.
 “White: purity and innocence.
 When’s the last time you heard anybody in the government say, ‘We need to be a pure nation?’
 That’s moral purity and legal innocence.
 We don’t break the law and we’re pure before God.
 That’s what white means.”

 He continued, “And then when we look at blue, it’s perseverance, vigilance, and justice.
 We will not give up.
 As has been said, the price of liberty is eternal vigilance.
 We persevere in what’s right.
 That’s what the colors mean…red, white, and blue.”